DOWNLOAD the 2020 Kansas Farmers Union Policy PDF

 The Kansas Farmers Union takes pride in defining our policy.
-We believe policy should address the needs of people.
+We believe policy should address the needs of people and the environment.
 The moral and ethical decisions made by individuals and governments have an impact on our daily lives, and on the lives of future generations.
 Recognizing that fact, our policy strives to assure those decisions maintain a just and ethical basis.

 Our policy also addresses the use of our natural resources and environment with the same fervor.
 We must not allow greed, ignorance, or carelessness to bring about exploitation of our natural resources, or of our fellow man.

 We believe family ownership and maintaining family farms will preserve natural and human resources, and contribute to climate stability.

 A policy of parity prices, fair trade, and humanitarian aid should be established by our country and promoted around the world.
 We support the following guidelines for a farm policy to enhance agriculture and communities, limiting corporate power, strengthening democracy, and supporting human development.Farmer-owned reserve (Market-Driven Inventory System)